 Looking after yourself

-- The Trust’s MSA Nurse Specialists are here to help you with your own needs as well as those of the person you care for so please do contact them.
+- The Trust’s MSA Health Care Specialists are here to help you with your own needs as well as those of the person you care for, so please do contact them.
 They are always happy to look at practical problems or sometimes the mixed emotions many carers face.

 - Sharing your experiences with others in a similar situation can often help.
 You might like to look at the Support Group section which shows some of our upcoming Support Groups and events.